Why Am I Feeling Isolated? Potential Causes And 7 Ways To Connect

 An example of this may be a dinner club that meets once every week or two, gets coffee once a week, or even plays games.
 It is just a way to find an excuse to get together with friends, and if you do something fun in addition to that, that's even better!
 So, consider something like a new hobby or joining a team or club to spend time with friends while also doing something you enjoy.

 Building off the points of number two, getting involved in something enjoyable can be great for connecting with others.
-Picking up a hobby, skill, or activity, and pursuing it actively and consistently, can be a fantastic way for you to gain the excuse to find a group of people who share similar interests as you.
 More than just the social aspect, finding meaning in something you are passionate about reduces feelings of isolation because you now have something more meaningful to dedicate time to.

 As unrelated as it sounds, maintaining good health can be vital not just to your happiness but to your feelings of social isolation as well.
 The act alone of getting out and going to the gym or on the run can get you outside and around other people.
 Even if you don't talk to others as you exercise, being in public can help.